hacks-guide/Guide_Panda/_pages/Installing-arm9loaderhax.md

 ___

 {% capture notice-11 %}
-**Updating your PANDA using a CSU is only safe for Luma3DS version 6.6 (commit 0b16d88) and above!**
+**Updating your PANDA / SNAKE using a CSU is only safe for Luma3DS version 6.6 (commit 0b16d88) and above!**
-**Attempting to update your PANDA on any lower Luma3DS version will BRICK your device!**
+**Attempting to update your PANDA / SNAKE on any lower Luma3DS version will BRICK your device!**
 {% endcapture %}

 <div class="notice--danger">{{ notice-11 | markdownify }}</div>